- During Eid, Muslims express their gratitude to Allah. They also visibly show joy and congratulate each other.

 People should exchange greetings on Eid.
 They walk to prayer wearing their best clothes and change their route on returning.

 Additionally, it is also considered good Islamic practice to visit one another and exchange gifts.
 (Editor’s Note: Please maintain social distancing while you meet, due to the COVID-19 pandemic)

 Exchange gifts in order to foster love.
 (Al-Bukhari in his book Al-Adab Al-Mufrad)

 The true spirit of Eid is reflected in generosity to the poor and the needy.

-It is recommended to make lots of istighfar (asking Allah for forgiveness) and pray that Allah accept our fast, pilgrimage, prayers, and devotion, and grant the Muslim nation glory and success.
+It is recommended to make lots of istighfar (asking Allah for forgiveness) and pray that Allah accepts our fast, pilgrimage (after Eid ul Adha), prayers, and devotion, and grant the Muslim nation glory and success.